ChadwigOtieno/Pizza-Project/README.md

 To explore the project, follow these steps:

 1. Clone this repository to your local machine.
-2. Review the SQL scripts for data analysis in the `sql query` folder.
+2. Review the SQL scripts for data analysis in the `SQLQuery Pizza Poject.sql` folder.
 3. Open the Power BI dashboard to interact with the data.

 ## Folder Structure

-- `sql query/`: Contains SQL scripts for data analysis.
+- `SQLQuery Pizza Poject.sql/`: Contains SQL scripts for data analysis.
 - `Pizza Visualization/`: Includes Power BI dashboard files.

 ## Tools and Technologies